 When she’s not writing fiction, she’s making toys and playing games at home with her kids.
 Her first craft book, Make These Toys made a splash in the summer 2010, with reviews and excerpts in national magazines such as Real Simple, Martha Stewart Living, and Better Homes and Gardens.
 The follow-up book, Play These Games hit shelves on May 1, 2012.

-What’s next?
-Heather’s first two children’s picture books All Kinds of Kisses and How Many Hugs will be released in 2016 & 2017!
-She’s currently working on her next futurist YA novel Sol which takes place partly on the moon.
-Stay tuned!
+Heather’s first two children’s picture books All Kinds of Kisses and How Many Hugs were released in 2016 & 2017 both in picture book and board book formats.